From Redshift to Real Space: Combining Linear Theory With Neural Networks: Conclusions

-\citet{parker2025initialconditionsgalaxiesmachinelearning} applied a similar hybrid approach to reconstruct the early Universe's mass density field from later-time tracers.
-In contrast, we focus on a more modest yet crucial task: removing redshift-space distortions from observed tracer distributions.

-Our results underscore the power of combining neural networks with traditional dynamical modeling to extract cosmological information from large-scale structure surveys.
+Our results underscore the power of combining NNs with traditional dynamical modeling to extract cosmological information from large-scale structure surveys.
 While promising, these results are based on idealized data.
 Testing the hybrid method on real surveys is essential, but the outlook is encouraging.